If a man entered the orchard of (another) man and was seized

 Seneca Medea - First Century

 The common law larceny offense required proof of a trespassory taking with intent to permanently deprive the victim of his property.
 Complicity theory in criminal law is based on accomplice liability or co-conspirator liability.
 The "fence" who simply purchases the stolen loot or booty after the offense would not fall within either of these complicity theories.
 Thus, it becomes necessary to create a statutory crime criminalizing the conduct of those who, with the requisite state of mind, e.g., knowledge that the goods are stolen, purchases the stolen goods or assists the thief in disposing of them.
+English parliament created a law in 1692 that treated the receiver of stolen goods as an accessory after the fact to larceny.
+In 1827 the parliament created the separate and independent crime of receiving stolen goods.
 We generally call this offense receiving stolen property.
-(1), (2)
+See Section 223.6 MPC; 18 USC Section 2315.
+(1), (2), (3)

 A bank manager saw a nervous new employee diligently counting out $100 bills.

 "You look like an industrious young man," he said.
 "Where did you receive your